Northern Territory

 Birding The Northern Territory

 Then there are monsoon forest birds e.g. Orange-footed Scrubfowl, Rose-crowned Fruit-dove, Emerald Dove, Rainbow Pitta, Little Shrike-thrush, Green-backed and Large-billed Gerygone.
 Many of these species are also found in mangroves.
-However in the wet season (roughly October-April) some disperse into open forest.
+However, in the wet season, October-April (with rains setting in around December to March) some disperse into open forest.
 Most songbirds breed at the beginning and end of the wet season.
 Others like Rainbow Pitta (the only suboscine in the Top End) mostly breed in the first half.
 This species begins calling about September (again depending on weather) and have mostly ceased by February.
 Wetlands are also found around Darwin.
 This habitat changes amazingly with the seasons.
 Grasslands during the dry they become densely-vegetated floodplains during the wet season with grasses up to three metres high.
-In the dry season these areas are inhabitated by few birds, namely Magpie-lark, Brown Quail, and Singing Bushlark (and perhaps our two cisticola species depending on the dryness of the area).
+In the dry season these areas are inhabitated by few birds, namely Magpie-lark, Brown Quail, and Singing Bushlark (and perhaps one of our two cisticola species depending on the dryness of the area).

 At the beginning of the wet season at Holmes Jungle, just twelve or so kilometres from the CBD, Brolga gather in their hundreds, along with Magpie Geese, strange pied birds that are probably most closely related to the Southern Screamer of South America, and around mid-September, Little Curlew gather to feed in the mud and still-short grass.
 As the wet season progresses and the vegetation continues to grow the careful viewer may see White-browed Crakes feeding among the sedges, and Tawny Grassbird or Red-backed Button-quail among the rank grass on the water’s edge.
 Another reason for spending time in Darwin is that many birds hard to see out of town are easily spotted in parks and gardens here, among them Yellow Oriole and Figbird and Brown, Dusky, White-gaped, Red-headed and Rufous-banded honeyeaters.